 I visited both the temples – the Markandeshwar Mahadev temple and the temple dedicated to Markandeya Rishi.
 They are both fairly new temples.
-I assume the old temples would have existed at the same place.
+I assume the old temples would have existed in the same place.
 The use of ceramic tiles gives them a clinical look.
 There are well-maintained gardens around the temple.
-A small market springs up outside the temple telling me that lot of people visit the temple.
+A small market springs up outside the temple telling me that a lot of people visit the temple.

 Places to see in Kurukshetra

 Kurukshetra has a lot of places to explore.
 Not many need too much time, so you can fit in a lot of things in a day.

 Kurukshetra is a historic and spiritual place, is expected to have a lot of temples.
 Here I cover some of the important temples, the town is full of temples.

 Sthaneshwar Mahadev Temple

 Sthaneshwar Mahadev temple is the oldest temple in Kurukshetra.
 This is the temple that gives the name to the town of Thanesar – a distorted version of Sthaneshwar.
 So, Sthabeshwar is also called the Nagar Devta or the guardian deity of the city.

 In scriptures, this is referred to as Sthanu.
 It is believed that Brahma himself had established the Shivalinga here.
 Sthanu Teerth as it is called is surrounded by Shukr Teerth in North, Som Teerth in East, Daksh Teerth in South and Skanda Teerth in West.
 It is believed that there were thousands of Lingas surrounding the main Shivalinga at Sthaneshwar.